hujie-frank/SENet/README.md

 |Pixel Jitter| -20 ~ 20 |

 ### Note:
-* For efficient training and testing, we combine the consecutive operations ***channel-wise scale*** and ***element-wise summation*** into a single layer **"Axpy"** in the architectures with skip-connections, resulting in considerable memory and time comsuming reduce.
+* To achieve efficient training and testing, we combine the consecutive operations ***channel-wise scale*** and ***element-wise summation*** into a single layer **"Axpy"** in the architectures with skip-connections, resulting in considerable reduction on memory cost and computational burden.

-* Additonally, we found that the ***global average pooling*** implemented by cuDNN or BVLC/caffe is much slow on GPU.
-So we re-implement this operation on GPU and achieve a significant speedup.
+* In addition, we found that the implementation for ***global average pooling*** on GPU supported by cuDNN and BVLC/caffe is less efficient.
+In this regard, we re-implement the operation which achieves significant acceleration.

 ## Trained Models

 Table 1.
 Single crop validation error on ImageNet-1k (center 224x224 crop from resized image with shorter side = 256).
-The SENet<sup>*</sup> is one of superior models used in [ILSVRC 2017 Image Classification Challenge](http://image-net.org/challenges/LSVRC/2017/index) where we won the 1st place (Team name: [WMW](http://image-net.org/challenges/LSVRC/2017/results)).
+The SENet<sup>*</sup> is one of our superior models used in [ILSVRC 2017 Image Classification Challenge](http://image-net.org/challenges/LSVRC/2017/index) where we won the 1st place (Team name: [WMW](http://image-net.org/challenges/LSVRC/2017/results)).

 | Model | Top-1 | Top-5 | Size | Caffe Model |
 |:-:|:-:|:-:|:-:|:-:|